 Under PRC law, we may provide funding to our PRC subsidiaries only through capital contributions or loans, and to the consolidated VIE only through loans, subject to the satisfaction of applicable government registration and approval requirements.
 We rely on dividends and other distributions from our PRC subsidiaries to satisfy part of our liquidity requirement.
-Under the consolidated view and prove and the consolidated VIE, and the shareholders of the view of the VIE Group in the form of service fees.
-For a condensed consolidating schedule depicting the financial position, cash flow and results of operations for Jayin Group, the consolidated VIE, and any ended becember 31, 2023, which is incorporated by reference in this prospectus.
-Please also see "Item 8.
+Under the contractual arrangements among Shanghai Kunjia, the consolidated VIE, shanghai Kunjia is entitled to substantially all of the economic benefits of the VIE Group in the form of service fees.
+For a condensed consolidated view, and the shareholders for benefits of one consolidated VIE, and any eliminating adjustments separately, see "litem 3.
+Key Information-Condensed Consolidation Schedule" in our annual report on Form 20-F for the year ended December 31, 2023, which is incorporated by reference in this prospectus.
+Please also see "litem 8.
 Financial Information" in our annual report on Form 20-F for the year ended December 31, 2023, which is incorporated by reference in this prospectus.